Bunny6409/Bunny6409.github.io/README.md

 	<li> <strong> Aeolus </strong> is the god of winds .
 He can be thought of as a major or minor god .
 He also has 4 god assistants : gods of west , east , north and south winds .
 These 4 gods may be equivalents of the 4 Titans : Krios , Hyperion , Iapetus , Koios .
 He control everything that travels through the winds and also controls cyclones .
 The only reason he is a minor god is because he doesn't have much freedom over the skies as it is Zeus's territory .</li>
 	<li><strong> Kymopoleia</strong> is the goddess of sea storms .
 She is a child of Poseidon and a minor god .
 She can cause sea stroms anywhere but if they are really violents there might be charges for her .
 Like Aeolus , she doesn't have much control over the sea as it is her father , Poseidon's territory .  </li>
 	<li><strong> Persephone </strong> is the daughter of <a href="##Demeter">Demeter</a> and <a href="#Zeus"> Zeus</a> .
 She married Hades and became the queen of the Underworld .
 She is also the goddess of winter .</li>
+	<li><strong> Boreas</strong> is the god of North Wind .
+He is also the father of Khione and Aeolus's personal deity . </li>
+	<li><strong> Notus</strong> is the god of South Wind .
+He is Aeolus's personal deity . </li>
+	<li><strong> Zephyrus </strong> is the god of west wind .
+West Wind is the most gentle of the 4 winds .
+He is Aeolus's deity .</li>
+	<li><strong> Eurus </strong> is the god of east wind .
+He is Aeolus's deity .</li>
+	<li><strong> Khione </strong> is the goddess of snow and ice .
+She is really powerful and can cause blizzards with a snap of the finger .
+She can turn people into ice statues .
+She is the daughter of Boreas .
+It is only <a href="#Vulcan">Hephasethus</a> is the only one who can resist these powers as he is the god of fire .
+There is no other god associated with ice or snow in greek mythology so this gives Khione full power over ice and snow . </li>
 </ul>